• Skip to main content

 West Tampa Historic District.

-With many structures dating from 1895-1925, West Tampa has a large historic district.
-Use the 1905 Santaella Cigar Factory Building on N Armenia Ave as a center point.
+With many structures dating from 1895 to 1925, West Tampa boasts a large historic district.
+Use the 1905 Santaella Cigar Factory Building on N. Armenia Ave. as a central point.
 From here, you can find streets of Frame Vernacular row houses and numerous bungalows.

 On the original brick streets, check out the curbs.
 Instead of boring poured concrete, they are the original granite curbs.